-- 2. Follow the steps in Custom channel layout editor to get to the channel layout editor. - 3.
+- 1. Login to the Admin panel as admin.
+See Connect to the Admin panel. - 2.
+Follow the steps in Custom channel layout editor to get to the channel layout editor. - 3.
 Click the X at the left side of the row for the layout you wish to delete; the system prompts you to make sure you want to delete the layout.